-New Zealand’s workplace safety record is moving forwards, but Māori and Pasifika workers were being left behind.
+New Zealand’s workplace safety record is moving forwards, but Māori workers were being left behind.
 They were 44% more likely to be seriously injured at work than Pakeha, and less willing to talk about safety.

 To create the cultural shift needed to change attitudes and save lives, we collaborated with Māori comedian D’Angelo Martin.
 Through him, we expressed our message: however you talk about safety is good.